lexzer42/lexzer42/README.md

 # 💫 About Me:
-Web Full Stack Developer, with experience in developing web and mobile applications.
+Full Stack Developer, with experience in developing web and mobile applications.

 ## 📝 Blog's I use